pixelastic/norska/modules/docs/src/init.md

 The `style.css` file loads the default CSS rules of the page (mostly loading Tailwind), but you can add you own rules inside as well.

-The `_data/site.json` file contains default information about your website (like title, description, author, etc).
+The `_data/meta.json` file contains default information about your website (like title, description, author, etc).
 Those values will be used to populate the `<head>` default meta information.

-Two default favicons (`favicon.ico` and `favicon.png`) are created as well, but you should update them with you own.
+A default `favicon.ico` is added because most browsers still look for one, not matter what you define in your `<head>`

 ## Custom scripts